-It is the policy of the University to report unpaid bills and fines to the Office of Records and Advising at the end of each semester.
-Grades and transcripts will be withheld, and the student will not be permitted to return to the residence hall, to register or to attend classes in subsequent semesters unless these obligations are met.
+It is the policy of the University to report unpaid bills and fines to the Office of Records and Registration at the end of each semester.
+Transcripts and diplomas will be withheld, and the student will not be permitted to return to the residence hall, to register or to attend classes in subsequent semesters unless these obligations are met.